How we got here

-From the development of The London Plan and the Transportation Master Plan to recent consultations, Londoners’ input has been vital to the development of the BRT designs.
+From the development of The London Plan and the Transportation Master Plan to recent consultations, Londoners’ input has been vital to the development of the rapid transit designs.
 Over the past year, feedback from residents, businesses and stakeholders has resulted in refinements ranging from turn lane locations to added cycling connections.

 - In response to businesses who said they needed areas for parking, loading and deliveries, loading areas were added at Citi Plaza and along King Street, and street parking was maintained where possible, including Clarence Street and Angel Street and Richmond Row.

 - In response to the cycling community, bike lanes and multi-use paths were extended wherever possible and cycling connections were added at most signalized intersections.

 - A lane of general traffic on King Street was extended for two blocks east of Wellington after hearing concerns from businesses and residents living in residential towers.

 - Stops were added in places where residents said they were needed because population density.

 - Private landowners were consulted closely to develop the design of transit terminals at places like Fanshawe and White Oaks Mall.